Profits / Investments

 -- "Wall Street’s retreat from earlier environmental pledges has been on [track] for months"

--- Exxon said to push it "out of the oil & gas business" would decrease shareholder value.
+-- Exxon said the idea to get "out of the oil & gas business" would decrease shareholder value.

-A lot of the money-moving was to gain profit (or avoid losing $), not to clear the atmosphere:
+Much of the money-moving was to gain profit (or avoid losing $), not to clear the air:

 -